-Allow stream extraction : Turn on to allow stream extraction.Input type: Select the type of input, for instance, if it's a microphone or line.Power type: Select power type for your input.Apply changes: Apply your selection.Echo cancellation 🛈 : Turn on to remove echoes during two-way communication.
-Separate gain controls 🙂 : Turn on to adjust the gain separately for the different input types.
-Automatic gain control is turn on to dynamically adapt the gain to changes in the sound.
+Allow stream extraction : Turn on to allow stream extraction.Input type: Select the type of input, for instance, if it's a microphone or line.
+Power type: Select power type for your input.
+Apply changes: Apply your selection.
+Echo cancellation for the different input types.
+Automatic gain control : Turn on to dynamically adapt the gain to changes in the sound.
 Gain: Use the slider to change the gain.
 Click the microphone icon to mute or unmute.